 As shown on the charts below and on the next page, most of the funds raised for the mayor's race in 2013 were from private funds.
-While some may interpret that as indicating the current public match cap is not restricting small dollar fundraising, we believe it points to the need to incentivize more small dollar fundraising as part of a larger campaign finance strategy.
-In the Democratic primary, just 26.79% of the money came from public matching funds.
-Christine Quinn was the only candidate who reached the public funds cap.
+While some may interpret that as indicating the current public match cap is not restricting small dollar fundraising, we believe it points to the need to incentivize more small dollar fundraising as part of a larger campaign finance strategy.1 In the Democratic primary, just 26.79% of the money came from public matching funds.2 Christine Quinn was the only candidate who reached the public funds cap.
 John Catsimatidis did not participate in the public matching program in the Republican primary, but public funds were critical to the campaign of Joe Lhota, both in the primary and general election for mayor.
 In the general election for mayor, public funds represented just 12.97% of campaign funds raised.
-In total, \$15 million of \$63 million raised for the mayor's race were public funds raised for the mayor's race were from donations of \$4,950, the maximum contribution.
+In total, \$15 million of \$63 million raised for the mayor's race were public funds, or 23.81%.
+Further analysis done by Chair Kallos' Office reveals that nearly half the funds raised for the mayor's race were from donations of \$4,950, the maximum contribution.
 Just 5 percent were in small donations, \$175 or less, the threshold eligible for a public match.